CraftAcademyLabs/ca_course/ionic/connecting_the_dots.md

 ```
 You can manually test the API using Postman by doing a POST request to the registration endpoint.

-**As a matter of fact, you need to create at leas one user this way in order to move forward.**
+**As a matter of fact, you need to create at least one user this way in order to move forward.**

 ![Register a user](/images/cooper_api_postman_sucess.png)
 And if you try to send the request again, that should fail.